Who lives in a pineapple under the sea? Wait, wrong song.

 - How Do SDRs at CIENCE Manage to Fill Multiple Sales Pipelines?

-A sales development representative (SDR), or just a sales rep, is a person working in sales or marketing, responsible for communication with potential customers (prospects) to set an appointment between the prospect and your company.
+A sales development representative (SDR) is responsible for communication with potential customers (prospects) to set an appointment between the prospect and your company.

 SDR communication includes outreach (by email, phone, or social media), personalization (crafting an individual approach to every lead), qualification of prospects (defining how likely it is that a lead makes a purchase), and nurturing (developing a relationship with a lead through the buying process).

-Appointment setting, however, is not the only goal of sales reps—they are also in charge of first impressions and educating potential buyers on the services you provide.
+Appointment setting, however, is not the only goal of SDRs—they are also in charge of first impressions and educating potential buyers on the services you provide.

-If you want to dig deeper into the definition of an SDR role, check out this article.
+Dig deeper into the definition of an SDR role.

 What Skills Make a Great SDR?